antarctica/ansible-bootstrap-digitalocean/README.md

 #### Other requirements

+* As of version **1.0.0** any OS this role is applied to **MUST** ensure passwordless sudo is enabled for the "sudo" group and SSH Agent Forwarding is preserved when using sudo.
+    * If basing Droplets off the [BAS DigitalOcean image](https://stash.ceh.ac.uk/projects/BASWEB/repos/digitalocean-base-images), ensure you are using version **0.1.1** or higher, which implements these requirements.
 * Public keys which should be added to the `authorized_keys` file of the controller user, each key should be a separate file.
 Keys should be contained in  `bootstrap_digitalocean_controller_user_authorized_keys_directory`.

 ### Variables